Trial & Appellate Litigation, Arbitration & Mediation

 We have argued and won cases in all Hawaii circuits, the Intermediate Court of Appeals and the Supreme Court of Hawaii.
 We have prevailed in the federal trial and appellate courts, including landmark victories in the U.S. Circuit Courts of Appeals, the U.S. Supreme Court and special jurisdiction courts, such as the Court of Federal Claims and Bankruptcy Court.

-Contact: Gregory W. Kugle
+Please contact Gregory W. Kugle for more information.